jcopperman/freecompute-node/bootstrap/README.md

 - Set up Tailscale with your auth key (if provided)
 - Create necessary data directories
 - Start the configured services
-- Pull the specified Ollama model
+- Pull Ollama model (only if Ollama is enabled)
 - Register your node information

 ## Configuration Options